 There was the already-Christian Ethiopian Empire (1270-1974).
 The Wadai Empire was in Chad (before the French took over in 1918, anyway).
 There was the Kingdom of Kongo, which went on for 500 years or so before Portugal suppressed the monarchy and absorbed it into Angola.

 The Empire of Benin was one of the longest-lasting, most developed of any African empire… before the British came along in 1897.
 The list goes on.

 9. There was a colonial scramble for Africa

 It was actually referred to as the “Scramble for Africa.”
-European powers went crazy for controlling the African continent.
-From about 1881 to 1914, Britain, France, Belgium, Italy, Spain, Portugal, and Germany all wanted a slice of the pie.
-Cue decades of messed-up-ness.
+European powers went crazy to control the African continent.
+From 1881 to 1914, Britain, France, Belgium, Italy, Spain, Portugal, and Germany wanted a slice of the pie.
+Cue decades of oppression, colonialism, and cruelty.